• Skip to main content

 One of the biggest frustrations with chronic spine pain is figuring out what types of exercises you can do without exacerbating your pain.
 Generally, slow moving exercises that increase the mobility and flexibility of the spine while at the same time strengthening your ‘core’ can be the most beneficial exercises.
 Slow moving exercises include practices such as: pilates, yoga, Tai Chi and Qi Gong.
 Once you have managed your spine pain and have regained mobility and strength, it is easier to try other exercises that are more rigorous.
 Then you’re your best ‘guinea pig’ as you try different exercises.
 If an exercise or activity exacerbates your pain without relief unless you completely stop – then, generally it isn’t an exercise that will benefit you.

 One of my personal favorites is proper pilates.
-What I mean by ‘proper’ is working with a trained professional.
-A proper pilates session is more like a physical therapy session where you work with someone one-to-one with all these crazy looking machines.
+What I mean by ‘proper’ is working with a trained professional. pilates with instructor A proper pilates session is more like a physical therapy session where you work with someone one-to-one with all these crazy looking machines.
 Once you have regained strength and mobility and know how to do the movements and exercises in the right way its a lot easier to do exercises on your own or join a class.
 A good trainer can also help you develop your home routine as well.

 Other Professionals